varabyte/kotter/README.md

 By default, Konsole creates a separate thread, and when you call `konsole { ... }`, the current thread is blocked until the Konsole thread signals that everything can proceed.

+### Virtual Terminal

+It's not guaranteed that every user's command line setup supports ANSI codes.
+For example, debugging this project with IntelliJ as well as Gradle are two such environments!
+According to many online reports, Windows is also a big offender here.

+Konsole will attempt to detect if your console does not support the features it uses, and if not, it will open up a fake virtual terminal backed by Swing.
+This workaround gives us better cross-platform support.

+TODO: Write how you can intentionally trigger the virtual terminal yourself when this code is done.

 ### Why Not Compose?

 Konsole's API is inspired by Compose, in that it has a core block which gets rerun for you automatically as necessary without you having to worry about it.
-Why not just Compose directly?
+Why not just use Compose directly?

 In fact, this is exactly what [Jake Wharton's Mosaic](https://github.com/JakeWharton/mosaic) is doing.
-I tried using it first, before deciding to implement Konsole, for two reasons:
+I tried using it first but ultimately decided against it before deciding to write Konsole, for the following reasons:

-1. Compose is tightly tied to the current Kotlin compiler version, which means if you are targeting a particular version of the Kotlin language, you can easily see the dreaded error message: `This version (x.y.z) of the Compose Compiler requires Kotlin version a.b.c but you appear to be using Kotlin version d.e.f which is not known to be compatible.` I suspect this issue with Compose will improve over time, but for the present, and for something as simple as a glorified console printer, I didn't want to tie things down.
+* Compose is tightly tied to the current Kotlin compiler version, which means if you are targeting a particular version of the Kotlin language, you can easily see the dreaded error message: `This version (x.y.z) of the Compose Compiler requires Kotlin version a.b.c but you appear to be using Kotlin version d.e.f which is not known to be compatible.` I suspect this issue with Compose will improve over time, but for the present, and for something as simple as a glorified console printer, I didn't want to tie things down.

-2. Compose is great for rendering a whole, interactive UI, but console printing is often two parts: the active part that the user is interacting with, and the history, which is static.
-To support this with Compose, you'd need to manage the history list yourself and keep appending to it, and it was while playing with an API thinking about this limitation that I instead decided to work on Konsole.
+* Compose is great for rendering a whole, interactive UI, but console printing is often two parts: the active part that the user is interacting with, and the history, which is static.
+To support this with Compose, you'd need to manage the history list yourself and keep appending to it, and it was while thinking about an API that addresses this limitation that I envisioned Konsole.

 ### Tested Platforms